awsdocs/aws-systems-manager-user-guide/doc_source/session-preferences-run-as.md

 1. For the user who is starting the session, has their IAM user account or role been tagged with `SSMSessionRunAs = os-user-account-name`?

    If Yes, does the user name exist on the instance?
 If it does, start the session\.
-If it does not, do not allow a session to start\.
+If it doesn't, don't allow a session to start\.

    If the IAM user's account or role has *not* been tagged with `SSMSessionRunAs = os-user-account-name`, continue to step 2\.

 1. If the IAM user's account or role hasn't been tagged with `SSMSessionRunAs = os-user-account-name`, has an OS user name been specified in the AWS account's Session Manager preferences?

    If Yes, does the user name exist on the instance?
 If it does, start the session\.
-If it does not, do not allow a session to start\.
+If it doesn't, don't allow a session to start\.

-   At this point, Session Manager does not fall back on the default `ssm-user` account\.
+   At this point, Session Manager doesn't fall back on the default `ssm-user` account\.
 In other words, enabling Run As support prevents sessions from being started using an `ssm-user` account on an instance\.

 **To enable Run As support for Linux and macOS instances**